Quiet Power:

 Voice Matters

-A confident, distinct tone invites alignment.
+A distinct tone invites alignment.
 Investors want to hear not just what you’re building—but how you articulate its value.

 - Keep it Cohesive